Terminology and format of diagrams

 The PRO model is a two-stage process: (1) identify whether the client is describing a Problem, a Remedy or a desire Outcome; and (2) respond with the appropriate Clean Language question which invites them to attend to a desired outcome.
 We’ll say more about this below.What is a desired outcome?

 We will now examine the nature of desired outcomes, and the experiential and linguistic differences with problems and remedies.

 Desired outcomes describe how the client would like the world to be, or how they would like to be in the world.
 They differ from remedies because they are not a solution to a problem.
 When a pilot sets out to fly a plane from A to B they know they may encounter problems along the way, but their aim is not to solve problems, it is to arrive safely – and that’s a desired outcome.

 A desired outcome is not the words of a statement.
 It is a way of relating to the world.
 However, the most common way of communicating our desires to ourselves and others is through statements.
 A desired outcome statement has the following distinguishing features:

-- It contains a desire word – a want, need, would like, etc. – that indicates an impulse for a new situation, state or behaviour, i.e. for the world to be different in some way
+- It contains a desire word – a want, need, would like, etc. that indicates an impulse for a new situation, state or behaviour, i.e. for the world to be different in a way that adds something

 - The outcome has not yet happened, i.e. it is in the future.